devftkrshna/ETH-AVAX-PROOF-Intermediate-EVM-Course-Functions-and-Errors-Project/README.md

 3. Click the "Deploy" button to deploy the contract.

 ## Authors
-This contract was developed by [Your Name].
+This contract was developed by Vaibhav Sharma (vaibhavkhandal445@gmail.com).

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.